 One solar cover has different functions than another one if they are two different colors.
 Solar covers have the ability to absorb, collect heat from and transmit the sun’s UV rays.
 Our covers come in different styles, sizes and colors depending on your needs.
 No matter what you want to have a functional solar cover that will generate heat for your pool.
 Different covers perform better than others in different environments, so it is important to research which cover will be the best for your pool.

 Below we have listed the popular cover colors along with their pros and cons.

 Blue solar covers are seen as the standard due to their overall general features along with their low price point.
 The blue cover is a thin translucent material, this allows UV rays to easily pass through the cover and heat your pool water.
 It does have some heat retention; however, it will be the least amount out of the listed covers.

 The transparency of the clear solar cover more of the sun’s UV rays to penetrate through the cover and heat the pool greater than the blue solar cover.
 Without any additional water circulation methods, this cover will do well at heating your pool.
 However, it may need help reaching the deep end of the pool but good circulation can also help with that issue.

-Clear covers are ideal when you have long periods of sun in your yard.
-If your pool gets less than 6 hours of direct sunlight each day, you may wish to try a different cover color (such as blue) which will absorb more heat in the shorter amount of time.
+Clear covers are ideal when the sun is shining in your yard for long periods of time.
+If your pool gets less than 6 hours of direct sunlight each day, you may wish to try a different cover color (such as blue) which will absorb more heat in a shorter amount of time.